 2. Research and Minimise your Contact Points

 As travellers, we’ll likely to research and plan the details of our trip.
 However, given the C-19 pandemic, we’ve been required to up our preparations.
-After choosing a destination, get yourself acquainted with the travel routes and various protocols associated with each.
+After choosing a destination, get acquainted with the travel routes and various protocols associated with each.
 With proper research, you can fulfil the documentation ahead of time to minimise contact points.
 Also, make pre-bookings and get e-tickets for the places you choose to visit.
 Small things like digital payment methods can help you maintain better hygiene standards on the go.

 3. Always have a Plan B

-The unpredictability of the situation cannot be ignored and as the situation evolves, the country’s travel restriction are constantly updated, with lockdowns implemented and borders closed.
+The unpredictability of the situation cannot be ignored and as the situation evolves, the country’s travel restrictions are constantly updated, with lockdowns implemented and borders closed.
 It may also mean isolating sensitive areas or restriction of tourist activities.
 You may encounter unexpected road closures or timing regulations as you navigate from one place to another.
 Keep an eye on all the changing policies and have a contingent plan for your itinerary.
 While researching travel, note alternative routes, commuting channels, service providers, and safe lodging options apart from your first choice.
 This will ensure the freedom to deviate and avoid hotspots.

 4. Quarantine Windows